 The government is ensuring that as many applications are accepted as possible by providing a guarantee on 80% of all money lent through the scheme.
 Any business that applies will also receive a 12-month interest free holiday.

-There are invoice financing options available with CBILS from these select lenders:
+There are invoice finance options available with CBILS from these select lenders:

 - ABN-AMRO Commercial Finance